Nicki Minaj: Other activities

-Products and endorsements
+Endorsements

-Minaj has been affiliated with several manufacturing companies and has endorsed a number of products during her career.
-She has also stated that she has learned the ins and outs of business so she could do it herself.
-In November 2010, she teamed up with MAC Cosmetics and launched a lipstick, "Pink 4 Friday", which was sold for four consecutive Fridays to promote her debut studio album Pink Friday.
+In November 2010, Minaj collaborated with MAC Cosmetics and launched the lipstick "Pink 4 Friday", which was sold for four consecutive Fridays to promote her debut studio album Pink Friday.
 In 2011, Mattel crafted a Barbie doll with the avatar of Minaj, inspired by the rapper's likeness for charity, which she described as a "major moment" in her career.
 It was auctioned on the Charitybuzz website; proceeds benefited nonprofit Project Angel Food.
 A spokesperson for Mattel stated that, "Barbie is obviously a pop culture icon [...] and Nicki is a big part of pop culture and also huge within the fashion industry, as well as a big Barbie fan."
 Matthew Perpetua of Rolling Stone stated that the "Minaj Barbie doll is notable in that the rapper has made Barbie dolls a crucial part of her aesthetic."
 Minaj helped introduce the Casio TRYX in Times Square, and created a six-piece nail polish collection for OPI Products with colors named after her songs.

 In February 2012, Minaj launched her own range of lip products for MAC Cosmetics' Viva Glam.
 In April 2012, Minaj helped launch the Nokia Lumia 900 in Times Square.
 The following month, Minaj appeared in television and internet advertisements for Pepsi's "LiveForNow" campaign, which featured a remix of her single "Moment 4 Life".
-She endorsed the 2012 Viva Glam campaign with Ricky Martinwhich raised $270 million for the Mac AIDS Fundand was the face of the lip product line that year along with him.
+She endorsed the 2012 Viva Glam campaign with Ricky Martin—which benefited the Mac AIDS Fund—and was the face of the lip product line that year along with him.
 With designer Jeremy Scott, Minaj signed an endorsement deal with Adidas for the brand's fall and winter 2012 campaign to appear in internet advertisements and commercials for Adidas Originals.
 Set to her song, "Masquerade", her segment of the advertisement was filmed in Brooklyn and also featured Big Sean, Derrick Rose, Sky Ferreira and 2NE1 in other locations worldwide.
 She fronted the Viva Glam spring campaign by herself, which also introduced her limited-edition lip product collection, "Nicki 2", which was launched in early 2013.